 In terms of concrete action, we conduct job-level training and seminars, support self-development, and organize improvement activities, based on three basic ideas - employee development based on individual learning, developing subordinates' abilities on the job, and developing through the organization.

-The Human Resources Development Department functions as an organization that promotes the development and nurturing of people by filling in gaps to enable personnel development activities to function effectively.
+The Human Resources Development Department oversees the development and nurturing of people by filling in gaps to enable personnel development activities to function effectively.

 Job-level training

 Human Resource Development Program